-COUNCIL POLICY COUNCILLOR CO DE OF CONDUCT POLICY Policy No: Adopted by Council: 17 February 2021 Next review date: 21 February 2025 Senior Manager: Chief Executive Officer Responsible Officer: Governance Manager Functional Area: Governance Introduction and background As custodians of the West Wimmera Shire Council, Councillors hold a unique and important leadership role within Victoria.
+COUNCIL POLICY

+COUNCILLOR CODE OF CONDUCT POLICY Policy No:

+Adopted by Council:

+Next review date: 28 February 2025

+Senior Manager: Chief E Executive Officer

+Responsible Officer: Govern nance Manager

+Functional Area: Govern nance

+Introduction and background est Wimmera Shire Coundership role within Victoria

 As Councillors we commit to carrying out our role to the highest standards of conduct and behaviour.
 As part of this commitment all Councillors will adhere to the standards of conduct, principles and processes outlined in the Local Government Act 2020 (the Act) and this Councillor Code of Conduct (this code).

-As Councillors of the West Wimmera Shire Council we are committed to working together in the best interests of the people within our municipality and to discharging our responsibilities to the best of our skill and judgment.
-CODE OF CONDUCT of Conduct and that the pu include the standards of cor the course of performing the es that a Council must develop a Councillor Code ourpose of the Councillor Code of Conduct is to onduct expected to be observed by Councillors in neir duties and functions as Councillors, including harassment (including sexual harassment) and A Councillor Code of Conduct: standards of conduct p d to be observed by Counc b) must include any provisions prescribed by the regulations for the purpose of this section; and ions addressing any matter urpose of this section; and d) may include any other matters which the Council considers appropriate, other than any other standards of conduct.
+As Councillors of the West Wimmera Shire Council we are committed working together in the best interests of the people within our municipali and to discharging our responsibilities to the best of our skill ar judgment. within our municipality

+CODE OF CONDUCT

+Code of is to it Counce Counce of Conduct and the include the stand illors in the cours states that a Council must at the purpose of the Coun lards of conduct expected se of performing their du rohibiting discrimination, i vilification. cillor Code of Conduct d to be observed by ties and functions as

+A Cou ncillor Code of Co onduct:

+a) ne standards of conduc cted to be observed by Co · ·

+b ) must include an y provisions prescribed bis section; and by the regulations for

+c) ovisions addressing any roor the purpose of this sect

+d) may include any other matters which the Council considers appropriate, other than any other standards of conduct.